14 Medical Device Venture Capital Firms To Partner With

 Pre-seed and Seed VC Firms in Medical Device

-Pre-seed and seed funding is the earliest capital you'll raise, typically used to validate your idea, build a prototype, and find initial market fit.
-Health technology venture capital firms like SmartGateVC and Creative Ventures specialize in this phase, while organizations like StartUp Health also provide critical seed-stage support for medical device startups.
+Pre-seed and seed funding is the initial capital used to validate an idea, build a prototype, and establish early market fit.
+For founders at this stage, health tech venture capital firms like SmartGateVC and Creative Ventures specialize in backing new companies, while StartUp Health invests in a broad portfolio of early-stage startups.

 Early Stage VC Firms in Medical Device